-Clarence William Brown Jr., is a Board Certified Dermatologist, Mohs Micrographic Surgery Specialist, and the Director of Mohs Micrographic Surgery at Advanced Skin and Mohs Surgery Center.
+Clarence William Brown Jr., is a Board Certified Dermatologist, Mohs Micrographic Surgery Specialist, and the Director of Mohs Micrographic Surgery at Advanced Skin and Mohs Surgery Clinics.
 Residing in Chicago since 1995, he completed his internship in internal medicine at the University of Chicago Hospitals, and his residency in dermatology at Rush-Presbyterian-St. Luke’s Medical Center.
 Dr. Brown completed a skin cancer fellowship in Mohs Micrographic and Reconstructive Surgery at Baptist Medical Center in Kansas City, Missouri.

 In 2009, Dr. Brown opened a new office in St. Joseph, Michigan, bringing the highest quality of care detecting and treating skin cancer to the communities of Southwest Michigan.
-Currently Dr. Brown serves as medical director for both the Chicago, Illinois and Saint Joseph, Michigan branches of ADVANCED SKIN AND MOHS SURGERY CENTER.
+Currently Dr. Brown serves as medical director for both the Chicago, Illinois and Saint Joseph, Michigan branches of ADVANCED SKIN AND MOHS SURGERY CLINICS.

 Dr. Brown is certified by the American Board of Dermatology, is a Fellow of the American Academy of Dermatology, is a Fellow of the American College of Mohs Micrographic Surgery and Cutaneous Oncology, the sole professional organization of physicians who have extensive training and experience in Mohs Micrographic Surgery.
 Dr. Brown serves as the Section Chief of Dermatology for AMITA – Presence St. Joseph Hospital in Chicago, Illinois.